richorama/BestPracticeMCP/README.md

-# ColorsMCP - Model Context Protocol (MCP) Server
+# BestPracticesMCP - Model Context Protocol (MCP) Server

 ## Overview

-This is a Model Context Protocol (MCP) server implementation built with .NET 9.0.
+This is a Model Context Protocol (MCP) server implementation built with .NET 8.0.

-This can be used to access knowledge about Colors.
+This can be used to access coding best practices for various programming languages.

 More information [https://markharrison.io/doc-mcp](<https://markharrison.io/doc-mcp>)